 Whether corporate governing works for social activism is something to test based on its effectiveness in the past, by looking at the solutions corporations managed to offer to pressing policy issues.
 Some corporations have demonstrated a commitment to certain social causes and showed their ability to deliver some results.
 In these cases, corporate governing did serve as a mechanism for promoting social change.
 Similar cases may follow the same path.
-Past tangible achievements bolster the argument for corporations as potential allies in addressing societal concerns.
-Assessing the track record of corporate governing can provide insights into its capacity to drive meaningful change.
-In this regard, corporations are considered important
+Past tangible achievements bolster the argument for corporations as potential allies in addressing societal concerns and assessing the track record of corporate governing can provide insights into its capacity to drive meaningful change.
+Both anectodical and empirical evidence show that corporate governing has in fact been successful in winning public support for policy purposes on LGBTQ+rights384 and adjacent issues.385